DIY Search Engine Optimization | Do it Yourself SEO

 Are you a new business or a business that cannot afford to pay the Agency rates you have been getting quoted?
-Well, I have everything you need to get started below.
-You will have to do some work, but you will be paying wholesale rates and getting the best expert advice FREE.
+Well, I have everything you need in this SEO guide to get started online with search engine rankings below and get search traffic with search engine optimization.
+You will have to do some search work, but you will be paying wholesale rates and getting the best expert advice FREE.
 What’s in it for me?
-Well, once you completed all the DIY SEO actionable tips here and generating business, my hope is you will remember who helped get you there Eric Strate with San Diego SEO GURU.
+Well, once you completed all the DIY SEO actionable search engine optimization tips here and generating business search traffic, my hope is you will remember who helped get you there Eric Strate an Expert SEO with San Diego SEO Service an SEO company in San Diego.
 I hope you will become too busy to be bothered with the monthly maintenance, updates to algorithms, and keeping up with the competition, that you need to hire me for professional help.
-Also, if you did all the work on here, your setup fee would be greatly reduced.
+Also, if you do all the search work here, your setup fee would be greatly reduced.
+Get ready to do-it-yourself SEO.

 Step 1: Domain Name and Hosting